deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Build_an_NFT_marketplace_on_avalanche_using_HardHat.md

 Next, we'll create the contract for the Marketplace.
 This is a much larger smart contract.
 I've done my best to document what each function is doing.

-Create a new file in the contracts directory named Market.sol:
+Create a new file in the contracts directory named `Market.sol`:

 ```CPP
 // contracts/Market.sol